 How do I set up an appointment?

 If you are currently being treated here, ask your physical therapist if FDN could be an option for you.
-If you are not currently a patient, please call (508)234-7544 to set up an evaluation with our FDN trained Physical Therapist, Dr. Jessica Lynch.
-Let the office staff know you are interested in dry needling when you call.
-Our informed consent form can be found here.
+If you are not currently a patient, please call (508)234-7544 to set up an evaluation with one of our FDN trained Physical Therapists.